seanmurakami/event-space/README.md

 # EventSpace
-A full stack JavaScript application for millenials who want to crowdsource/organize their outings
+A full stack JavaScript application for millennials who want to crowdsource/organize their outings

 ## Technologies
 - React.js